Shntd2/Readit-backend/MDS_development_description.md

 ## Modify `pdf_summary.py`
 * Unify JSON chunks formatting to make them easy for the reader to perceive
 	* Try to use Unstructured.io for that task
-	* Make it ignore non-relevant data: annotations, tables of contents, gratitudes and etc.
+	* Make it ignore non-relevant data: annotations, tables of contents, gratitude's and etc.
 		* Think about keywords usage, but also search for other methods
     * In `pdf_summary.py` in this line must be located recipients email `status_code, response_message = send_summary_via_email(summary_chunks, 'recipients@mail.com')`.
 Implement here `recipient` variable with usernames email from users database
 ## Modify `routes.py`